deepanshupal-dev/To-Do-list/README.md

 - 📭 **Empty State**
   - Displays a message when there are no tasks available.

+- ⚡ **Dynamic Task Management**
+  - Tasks are dynamically created, updated, and removed using JavaScript.

 - 📱 **Responsive Design**
   - Provides a clean user experience across different screen sizes.